Marathi-Konkani languages: Phudagi

 Phudagi or Vadvali was primarily spoken by Vadvals, which basically means agricultural plot owners, of the Naigaon, Vasai to Dahanu region.
 Somavamshi Kshatriyas speak this dialect.
 This language is preserved mostly by the Roman Catholics native to this region, since they are a closely knit community here and have very few relatives outside this region.
 It was also widely spoken among the Hindus native to this region, but due to external influences, ordinary Marathi is now more popular among the Hindus.
 There are many songs in this language.
 Recently a book was published by Nutan Patil containing around 70 songs.
 The songs are about marriage, pachvi, etc. The dialect of the Kolis (fisherfolk) of Vasai and neighbouring Mumbai resembles this dialect closely, though they speak with a heavier accent.

 There is a village in Vasai called Chulna, which was predominantly Roman Catholic (now cosmopolitan).

-The striking feature of the dialect here contrasting it with Phudagi, is the preference of pronouncing the thinner 'l' and 'n' ('ल' and 'न') instead of the thicker 'l' and 'n' ('ळ' and 'ण'), which was retained even in the 1990s generation of speakers even for conversing normal Marathi.
+The striking feature of the dialect here contrasting it with Phudagi, is the preference of pronouncing the alveolar 'l' (ल) and 'n' (न) instead of the retroflex 'ḷ' (ळ) and 'ṇ' (ण), which was retained even in the 1990s generation of speakers even for conversing normal Marathi.